defi-wonderland/handbook/sites/wonderland/docs/testing/mutation-testing.md

 # Mutation testing

-Having good tests is nice, but how can you know they are actually good?
+Having good tests is nice, but how can you know they are good?

 Coverage is one type of measure, but it can be easily tricked, like this (we say it’s a discovery tool, not a measure btw)